Recipes » Pumpernickel Bread Recipe

 Dough

 • Lightly grease a baking sheet, or cover it with parchment paper.
-Turn out the dough out onto the baking sheet, and form it into a ball.
-Cover and allow it to rise for 1 more hour.
-Preheat the oven to 450 degrees F.
+Turn the dough out onto the baking sheet, and form it into a ball.
+Gently cover the dough with oiled plastic wrap or a kitchen towel.
+Allow it to rise for 1 more hour.
+Preheat the oven to 450 °F.

 Notes